Yussufkadir/yussufkadir/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yussufkadir&size_weight=0.5&count_weight=0.5&theme=radical)

-- 🔭 I’m currently working on currency forecasting application
+- 🔭 I’m currently working on currency forecasting application, learning Rust, and LLM fine tuning
 - 🌱 I’m currently learning how to analyze time-series data and pros and cons of the models available
 - 👯 I’m looking to collaborate on Open Source AI projects and Do some cool stuff related to AI
 - 🤔 I’m looking for help with statistics and probability part of time-series analysis
 - 💬 Ask me about AI fundementals